jukent/osdf-cookbook/README.md

 is meant to improve data availability for researchers working at any scale from individual laptops to distributed computing services such as the OSG's [OSPool](https://osg-htc.org/ospool).

-This cookbook gives motivating use cases from the geoscience community, including using datasets from NSF NCAR's [Research Data Archive](https://rda.ucar.edu/) (RDA) and the datasets of AWS [OpenData](https://aws.amazon.com/opendata/).
+This cookbook gives motivating use cases from the geoscience community, including using datasets from NSF NCAR's [Geoscience Data Exchange](https://gdex.ucar.edu/) (GDEX) and the datasets of AWS [OpenData](https://aws.amazon.com/opendata/).

 ## Authors
 [Harsha R. Hampapura](https://github.com/hrhampapura)